anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 27) Select the device and then click 'Send Status Request'

-## The device will begin speaking and your log will be updated
+## The device will begin speaking and your log will updated

     Feb 26, 2023 at 2:31:43 PM